travelster/DBGallery/beyond-basics/pinned-items.md

 # Pinned Items

-This feature enables pinning Folders and Collections to the quick access section directly above the folders list.
-A pinned item is essentially the same as that item.
-For example, dropping a thumbnail onto a pinned folder is the same dropping it onto that folder in the tree.
-Pin folders and Collections you are currently working with, or those that you use frequently, to avoid scrolling up and down the folder and Collection tree.
+Pin Folders and Collections to the quick access section directly above the folders list.
+Having them there is same as having the Folder or Collection there but in that static area and easily accessible to: drag and drop items to, click to view its contents, or click the direction icon to go directly to that Folder or Collection in the tree.
+Super convenient and comes in very handy for frequently used Folders and Collections, especially when working with large folder tree structures.

 ## Pinned items are especially useful when:
 - Building image/document Collections for a project and there is a need to move between specific folders and Collections many times while building that Collection or Collections.
 A good example: you’re building out all the images and documents for a new marketing campaign.
 You create a Collection called “Feb 2022” and pin it so it’s available to drop images on until that campaign has all the images needed.
 (Note: While the items pinned is visible only in your quick access area above the folders tree, the Collection itself can be visible to your team.)